-Lower back pain is the fifth most common reason for all visits to orthopedic surgeons, and currently accounts for the second most common reason that patients seek medical attention.
+Lower back pain is the fifth most common reason for all visits to orthopedic surgeons and currently accounts for the second most common reason that patients seek medical attention.
 Lower back pain is often caused by injury, muscle strain related to poor muscle conditioning, and inflammatory processes related to natural degeneration of the lumbar spine.
-Most acute lower back pain occur without any obvious or diagnosable cause.
-Certain medical conditions may present initially as acute lower back pain such as: kidney stones; abdominal aneurysms; and infections in or around the spine.
+Most acute lower back pain occurs without any obvious or diagnosable cause.
+Certain medical conditions may present initially as acute lower back pain such as kidney stones; abdominal aneurysms; and infections in or around the spine.
 On occasion, some metastatic cancers also have a predilection to metastasize to the spine and these patients may also present with a complaint of lower back pain.
 In the elderly, osteoporosis may increase the incidence of spontaneous compression fractures that present as acute lower back pain.
 Leg pain, weakness or numbness may indicate compression of the nerves emanating from the lower back.
 If pain across the back persists beyond six weeks, medical attention should be pursued.

 Discs are the cartilage shock absorbers between the vertebrae.
 Sometimes, as a result of trauma or natural degeneration, the outer layer of the disc, the annulus fibrosis, may tear.
 As a result of the tear, a host of inflammatory proteins are released that can irritate nearby nerves and cause back pain.